 Details of the checking process are here.

-If you are offered employment then, to ensure compliance with the Asylum & Immigration Act 1996, we are required to check one of two types of document to meet legal requirements.
+If you are offered employment then, to ensure compliance with the relevant legislation, we are required to check one of two types of document to meet legal requirements.
 You will need to provide originals of either one of the documents included in List 1 or two documents from List 2 below for checking and copying.

 - a UK passport